Skip to main content

 -h, --help help for ec2-mac-ami-scan

--i, --ignore-system-volume do not scan the system volume (for anka VM)
+-i, --ignore-system-volume do not scan the system volume

 -l, --license-file string license file path (default "scanner.lic")